Regular colouring defect of a cubic graph and the conjectures of Fan-Raspaud and Fulkerson: Regular colouring defect of a cubic graph

 The following proposition, which extends Lemma~2.2 and Corollary~2.5 of \cite{S2}, lists the most fundamental properties of cores.

 \begin{proposition}[{\cite[Propositon~3.2]{KMNS-red}}] Let $\mathcal{M}=\{M_1, M_2, M_3\}$ be an arbitrary $3$-array of perfect matchings of a snark $G$.
 Then the following hold: \begin{enumerate}[{\rm (i)}] \item Every component of $\core(\mathcal{M})$ is either an even circuit, which alternates doubly covered and uncovered edges, or a subdivision of a cubic graph.
 Moreover, $\core(\mathcal{M})$ is a collection of disjoint circuits if and only if $G$ has no triply covered edge. \item Every $2$-valent vertex of $\core(\mathcal{M})$ is incident with one doubly covered edge and with one uncovered edge, while every $3$-valent vertex is incident with one triply covered edge and two uncovered edges. \item Every snark $G$ has $\df{G}\ge 3$.
-If $\df{G}=3$, then $\core(\mathcal{M})$ is an induced $6$-cycle. \end{enumerate} \end{proposition}
+If $\df{G}=3$, then every optimal core is an induced $6$-cycle. \end{enumerate} \end{proposition}

-We say that a $3$-array $\mathcal{M}$ for a cubic graph $G$ is \emph{regular} if each component of $\core(\mathcal{M})$ is a circuit, that is, if the core is a $2$-regular subgraph of $G$.
+We say that a $3$-array $\mathcal{M}$ for a cubic graph $G$ is \emph{regular} if $\core(\mathcal{M})$ is empty, or each component of $\core(\mathcal{M})$ is a circuit, that is, if the core is a $2$-regular subgraph of $G$.
 By Proposition~\ref{prop:core}(ii), a $3$-array $\mathcal{M}$ is regular if and only if it has no triply covered edges.
-We can now define the \emph{regular defect} of~$G$, denoted by $\rdf{G}$, to be the minimum number of uncovered edges taken over all regular $3$-arrays for $G$.
+We can now define the \emph{regular colouring} defect of~$G$, denoted by $\rdf{G}$, to be the minimum number of uncovered edges taken over all regular $3$-arrays for $G$.
+In particular, if $G$ has no regular $3$-array, then $\rdf{G}$ equals the number of edges of $G$.
 A regular $3$-array $\mathcal{M}$ for which the number of uncovered edges equals $\rdf{G}$ will be called \emph{regularly optimal}.
 It is clear from the definition that for every bridgeless cubic graph $G$ one has

 As previously mentioned, Fan and Raspaud \cite{FR} made a conjecture that every bridgeless cubic graph has three perfect matchings $M_1$, $M_2$, and $M_3$ with $M_1\cap M_2\cap M_3=\emptyset$.
-In other words, they conjectured that every bridgeless cubic graph admits a regular $3$-array, which would imply that regular defect is correctly defined for every bridgeless cubic graph.
+In other words, they conjectured that every bridgeless cubic graph admits a regular $3$-array.
 This conjecture remains widely open, nonetheless, it is known \cite{MS-Comb} that the conjecture holds for all bridgeless cubic graphs with oddness at most $2$ (that is, graphs that contain a $2$-factor with at most two odd circuits).

 The following statement is a corollary of Proposition~\ref{prop:core}.

 \begin{corollary} For an arbitrary snark $G$, $\rdf{G}=3$ if and only if $\df{G}=3$. \end{corollary}

 \begin{proof} If $G$ is a snark with $\rdf{G}=3$, then, by Proposition~\ref{prop:core}~(iii) we have $3\le\df{G}\le\rdf{G}=3$, so $\df{G}=3$.
 Conversely, assume that $\df{G}=3$, and let $\mathcal{M}=\{M_1,M_2,M_3\}$ be an optimal $3$-array for $G$.
 By Proposition~\ref{prop:core} again, the core of $\mathcal{M}$ is a $6$-cycle that alternates uncovered and doubly covered edges.
 It follows that $\mathcal{M}$ is a regular $3$-array, whence $\rdf{G}=3$. \end{proof}